MellowCobra/jlox/README.md

 Must have java and the `jdk` installed, as well as `cmake`.

-I am working on a pre-built branch which will house the built code in the `dist` directory.
+If you do not wish to build the files yourself, the built files are included on the `pre-built` branch.

 Build with